Modernization Recommendations: Summary Report

 Recommendations for Priority Action and Focus

-The structural pathways outlined above will better support recommendations in the existing WECOSS Action Plan and will build a firm foundation as we take on emerging priorities.
 As part of the evaluation process, the following priority areas were identified and may be considered for the modernization of the strategy to ensure it is addressing pressing community issues.

 Create and support spaces to meaningfully engage People with Lived and Living Experience by establishing a local peer advisory committee, centering diversity, equity, and inclusiveness.